 Why Do Squirrels Eat Birds?

-Squirrels eat a lot of food, about a pound per week.
+Squirrels eat a lot of food, and can easily consume about a pound per week.
 They are opportunistic eaters that will eat pretty much anything they can find.

 It’s not surprising to see them eating human food, candy bars, mushrooms, birdseed, and anything they can find.